-"AMBI" means ${\tt AMB}$ Investments, Inc., a California corporation.
+"AMBI" means AMB Investments, Inc., a California corporation.

-"Anchor Tenants" means retail tenants occupying more than 10,000 square feet of rentable square feet and all grocery stores and drugstores.
+"Anchor Tenants" means retail tenants occupying more than 10,000 rentable square feet and all grocery stores and drugstores.

-"Annualized Base Rent" means the monthly contractual rent under existing leases at June 30, 1997, multiplied by 12.
+"Annualized Base Rent" means the monthly contractual rent under existing leases at September 30, 1997, multiplied by 12.
 This amount excludes expense reimbursements and rental abatements for industrial and retail properties as well as percentage rents for retail properties.